Wonder Man: Fictional character biography

-Wonder Man put together the Revengers, a team of super-powered people to stop the Avengers because he believes they do more harm than good, blaming the Avengers for Ultron's existence, the damage caused by the Scarlet Witch and the Hulk, the Civil War, and Osborn's Dark Avengers.
-His team subsequently defeats the New Avengers in a quick attack on the mansion before he moves on to attack Avengers Tower, stating that he will destroy the tower unless the Avengers immediately disband.
-Although Iron Man manages to trap him in a prison specifically designed to contain his ionic energy with the Revengers being quickly defeated by the combined Avengers teams, Wonder Man has still successfully managed to spread doubt among the population about the merits of the Avengers as a concept particularly since Captain Rogers has yet to officially rebuff any of his arguments, asking Beast to remember his words simultaneously reflecting that he may be able to see the Avengers from the outside as he has not been 'real' since his resurrection before he apparently disappears from his prison.
+Wonder Man assembles the Revengers to stop the Avengers, believing they have done more harm than good.
+He blames them for Ultron's existence, the damage caused by Scarlet Witch and Hulk, the Civil War, and Osborn's Dark Avengers.
+His team defeats the New Avengers before moving on to attack Avengers Tower, stating that the tower will be destroyed unless the Avengers disband.
+The Avengers manage to defeat the Revengers, with Iron Man trapping Wonder Man in a prison designed to contain his energy.
+However, the Revengers' efforts have successfully spread doubt about the merits of the Avengers as a concept.

-Wonder Man later reappears to Captain America (Steve Rogers), telling him that he feels sorry for his past actions and that he is trying to redeem himself.
-Before he can accept help from the Avengers, he is attacked by the Red Hulk.
-He managed to take him down and looks at Avengers Tower, claiming that he will "earn his way back".
-He later plays a pivotal role in rescuing Wasp from the Microverse.
-After this, Wonder Man is shown celebrating Wasp's return alongside the rest of the Avengers at Stark Tower.
+Wonder Man later escapes prison and visits Captain America, telling him that he regrets his past actions and is trying to redeem himself.
+Before he can accept help from the Avengers, Wonder Man is attacked by the Red Hulk.
+He manages to take him down and looks at Avengers Tower, claiming that he will "earn his way back".

-At Wasp's urging, Simon later joins the Avengers Unity Squad.
-During conversations with Jan and Sunfire, he makes it clear has no intentions of fighting, and only wants to help use his PR skills to win over skeptical citizens.
+At Wasp's urging, Simon joins the Avengers Unity Squad.
+During conversations with Wasp and Sunfire, he makes it clear has no intentions of fighting, and only wants to help use his PR skills to win over skeptical citizens.
 He and the Scarlet Witch rekindle their relationship.
-During the final confrontation with the Celestial Executioner, he allows Rogue to absorb him to give her the power to oppose the Celestial, but his essence remains in Rogue after Wanda expels the other absorbed powers from her, leaving Rogue with Simon's powers and once again unable to touch others.
+During a confrontation with the Celestial Executioner, Wonder Man allows Rogue to absorb him to give her the power to oppose the Celestial.
+Wonder Man's essence remains in Rogue after Scarlet Witch expels the other absorbed powers from her, leaving Rogue with Wonder Man's powers.

-During the AXIS storyline, Wonder Man's consciousness was still in Rogue at the time when the X-Men and the Avengers were inverted by an inversion spell.
-Rogue used Wonder Man's powers when helping the X-Men.